The best time to go heli-skiing

 DECEMBER/EARLY JANUARY

 These kick-off weeks offer the opportunity to ski the first turns of the season.
 They are enticing because of the prospect of winning big with a legendary early-season snowstorm that can result in blower, bottomless powder.
 Expect to spend some time tree skiing, where the snowpack is preferable at this point in the season.
 Shorter daylight hours at this time of year mean slightly shorter ski days ending at 3:30-4 pm (don’t worry, your leg muscles will thank you!).
-This also means lower trip prices and (hopefully for you) a greater chance of booking availability.
+This also means lower trip prices and a greater chance of booking availability.

 MID-JANUARY/FEBRUARY/MID-MARCH